Experiential Education programs offered at your school by Walt:

-Cross Country Skiing – Half the class at a time.
-Skis, boots and poles provided; 60 to 90 minutes per group.
+Cross Country Skiing – Skis, boots and poles provided; 60 to 90 minutes.
 Warm clothing required.

-Snowshoeing – Half the class at a time, approx. approx.1 hour per group.
+Snowshoeing – approx.1 hour to 90 min.
 Warm clothing required.
+Snowshoes provided.

 Square Dancing Get your students moving with this fun activity.
 In an hour, they will learn positions and basic moves like honour, circle, dosido, swing, promenade and apply them in a called dance.
 With more time, they can do more advanced moves like ladies chains, right hand stars, over/unders and the challenging allemeande left grand right and left.
 Performing for or with parents/grandparents at an evening ‘hoedown’ is a wonderful conclusion for this activity.
 Yeehaa!!!